"Metropolis" around the World

 Censorship/Classification: Unknown

-A print was imported from the U.S. sometime in June 1927 or afterwards, directly from Paramount.
-A possible date for the film’s release is 26/08/1927.
+A print was imported from the U.S. sometime in June or July 1927, directly from Paramount.
 Agreement papers of Paramount with the Canadian distributor can be found at the Cinémathèque Québécoises.

 Censorship/Classification: Unknown